code42/code42cli/README.md

 # Known Issues

 Only the first 10,000 of each set of events containing the exact same insertion timestamp is reported.

+# Troubleshooting

+If you keep getting prompted for you password, try resetting it.
+If that doesn't work, delete your credentials file located at ~/.code42cli or the entry in keychain.